rodages/Project-2-Whats-My-Footprint/README.md

         return <NoCountryData stage={stage} market={market} availableMarkets={availableMarkets} />
     }
 ```
-- Allowing item to be added only to one of the baskets, but not both.
+- Allowing items to be added only to one of the baskets, but not both.
 ```
 function makeAddRemoveButtons(arr,setArr,styling,anotherBasketArr){
         return (anotherBasketArr.some(element=>element.id==item.id)) ?